maximilian-nitsch/USBL-Simulator/README.md

     ```bash
     ros2 launch usbl_simulator_package usbl_simulator.launch.py
     ```
-  The USBL simulator prints your settings and now waits for a ground truth odometry message.
+  The USBL simulator prints your settings and waits for a ground truth odometry message.

 3. **Provide an odometry publisher** from you vehicle simulation.

 4. **Check ROS 2 topics** the USBL values should now be published.

 **Important Usage Information**:
-- The odometry message needs to be published with at least the USBL data rate/sample time.
+- The odometry message must be published with at least the USBL data rate/sample time.
-- The message `*/diagnostic` will show `WARN` if odometry rate is lower.
+- The message `*/diagnostic` will show `WARN` if the odometry rate is lower.
 - If no odometry message is published, the message `*/diagnostic` will show `STALE`.
 - If everything is correct `*/diagnostic` will show `OK`.